northern-bites/nbites/README.txt

 generate the configuration files.

-If you are compiling for the robot you should make sure @MAN_IS_REMOTE@ is set to ON.
+If you are compiling for the robot you should make sure @MAN_IS_REMOTE@ is set to OFF.
 If it is set to OFF, you can change it by moving over the OFF text area and hitting the enter key.
 Here you should also set the appropriate player for the robot and the IP address.
 Help for the configuration tool is accesible by typing h while the tool is running.